 - Forecasts of global warming

-(time permitting) from all or parts of chapters 1-8, 12, and 14-16 in our primary text (Kump, Kasting, and Crane, The Earth
+from (time permitting) all or parts of chapters 1-5, 8, 14, and 15 in our primary text (Kump, Kasting, and Crane, The Earth

 System, 3rd Ed.).
 The text is relatively terse and sometimes more advanced

-than we expect you always to understand upon first reading, so supplementary,
+than I expect you always to understand upon first reading, so I will assign supplementary,

 IV.
 Style and Organization

-Our thrice-weekly, 2-hour class meetings can accommodate a combination
+Our thrice-weekly class meetings can accommodate a combination

 of computer lab exercises, physical laboratory activities, small-group problem-solving,

 and whole-class discussions in addition to traditional lectures, films, and

 demonstrations.
 We will intermittently use "clickers" to facilitate in-class discussions and occasionally for quizzing.
 In practice there will be no formal distinction between the